 SubscribeYou can subscribe to any number of topics you want.
 Topic wildcards are fully supported.
 All topics subscriptions are marked with a color of your choice to differentiate the incoming messages on that topic subscription.
 When clicking the “X” on a topic subscription, you can unsubscribe from the topic.
 Incoming messages appear in the “Messages” panel and contain all relevant information about the publish like Quality of Service, topic and a timestamp.

 PublishThe web client supports publishing of messages with all characteristics a MQTT publish can have like Quality of Service and the retain flag.

 Click here to use the online version of the HiveMQ Websocket client.
 If you don’t like to use a self hosted (or locally running) HiveMQ, you can use the MQTTDashboard.

 Websockets port: 8000

-The source code will be available on Github very soon.
+The source code is available on Github here.
 Tell us in the comments if you like the idea of a portable MQTT client for the browser which uses kick-ass technology like websockets or drop us a line via e-mail!